 - Section 174 fix Domestic research and experimentation expenditures are currently deductible in 2025.
-Foreign expenses still have a 15 year amort. - For small businesses (\$31M sales and less) they are allowed a retroactive fix for all impacted years.
+Foreign expenses still have a 15 year amortization. - For small businesses (\$31M sales and less) they are allowed a retroactive fix for all impacted years.
 They can go back and file amended returns for 2022 and 2023 and 2024 if already filed.
-Election is required to choose this route. - All businesses have the choices of deducting the previously capitalized amounts in 2025 or splitting it and claiming half in 2025 and half in 2026. - All businesses could just let the 5 year amortization run its course - Qualified Production Property (manufacturing property) bonus depreciation for nonresidential real property used as an integral part of a qualified production activity.
+Election is required to choose this route, IRS guidance still needed on how to make the election. - All businesses have the choices of deducting the previously capitalized amounts in 2025 or splitting it and claiming half in 2025 and half in 2026. - All businesses could just let the 5 year amortization run its course (seems unlikely to be the best outcome)

+- Qualified Production Property (manufacturing property) bonus depreciation for nonresidential real property used as an integral part of a qualified production activity.
 100% deduction.
 Construction commenced after 1/19/25 before 1/1/29 and placed in service by before 1/1/31.
-Must be original use property, but it appears it could be an expansion of current manufacturing facility. \Further definition of what is qualifying property needed from IRS
+Must be original use property, but it appears it could be an expansion of current manufacturing facility.
+Further definition of what is qualifying property needed from IRS - Has the potential to spur significant construction activities for manufacturing facilities.
+100% write off for the whole building vs 39 year straight line depreciation is massive change